RushoBinnabi/Non-Database-Bank-Application/README.md

 # Non-Database-Bank-Application

-This repository contains a simple banking application using Java and with no databases.
+This repository contains the code for a simple banking application using Java and with no databases.

 ---